sudara/alonetone/README.markdown

 * It must be easy to use, straightforward, intuitive, and consistent (grandma-friendly)
 * It must be attractive to look at
 * It provides musicians with practical, useful and inspiring tools and services
-* It provides listeners and first time site visitors with a 'hook' into their first taste of alonetone music and helps them explore the site in an intelligent and guided way.
+* It provides listeners and first time site visitors with a 'hook' into their first taste of alonetone music and helps them explore the site in an intelligent and guided way
-* It encourages artist exploration and the feeling to stick around.
+* It encourages artist exploration and the feeling to stick around
 * It does not overwhelm folks with TMI (too much information) or TMO (too many options) or TMF (too many features)

 For more info, visit [the alonetone faq](http://alonetone.com/about)

 ### Current feature set